xinsu626/xinsu626.github.io/_posts/2021-04-04-info-539-using-t5-model-for-clinical-multitask-learning.markdown

 # Using Containerized Code

-All the code in this tutorial is containerized by Docker (The tutorial for installing docker can be found [here](https://docs.docker.com/engine/install/ubuntu/)).
-To replicate the experiments, one can pull a docker image from the docker hub and train the model in the container by connecting to the docker's interactive session.
+All the code in this tutorial is containerized using [Docker](https://www.docker.com/) (The tutorial for installing docker can be found [here](https://docs.docker.com/engine/install/ubuntu/)).
+To replicate the experiments, you can pull a docker image from my docker hub and train the model in the container by connecting to the docker's interactive session.
 Below I will provide an example of how to train the STS baseline model using this docker image.
-One can also reproduce other models based on this template.
+You can also reproduce other models based on this template.

 Since we will use GPUs to train the models, we first need to install the Nvidia docker toolkit so that we can use the GPUs on the host machine inside the container.
 This installation command is from [Nvidia](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit).